awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 4. Choose **Edit template in designer** then click **View in Designer**
 ![Images/update_in_designer.png](/Cost/300_Optimization_Data_Collection/Images/update_in_designer.png)

 5. In the template box copy your module code and past at the bottom of the template.
+When using Designer we recommend reverse tabbing the code to the left then doing the tabs manually to format the data as seen in the picture below yourself.
+This will help with formatting the code all in the same style.
 Then **Click** the upload button on the top left hand corner.
-**You can did the necessary code above in the Data Modules.**

 ![Images/designer_view.png](/Cost/300_Optimization_Data_Collection/Images/designer_view.png)

 6. This will take you back to the upload section.
 Click **Next** and follow the same process you did on the initial setup.
 ![Images/Update_stack.png](/Cost/300_Optimization_Data_Collection/Images/Update_stack.png)
+{{% /expand%}}

+{{%expand "How to Update IAM Policies in OptimizationManagementDataRoleStack" %}}
 ### How to Update IAM Policies in OptimizationManagementDataRoleStack
 The IAM Roles created in the previous section need to be updated with the relevant permissions.

 Depending on the module, you will need to add the permissions to either the management role or the role created in the stack set.
 In the pre-made modules this will be specified.

 These instructions are for updating the roles in **OptimizationManagementDataRoleStack**.
 This stack is deployed in the management account.